pointsgame/oppai-rs/README.md

 * UCT caching that persists between moves.
 * Trajectories for moves pruning in the NegaScout search tree.
 * Lock-free multi-threading for both NegaScout and UCT.
+* Transposition table using Zobrist hashing for NegaScout.
 * DFA-based patterns searching.
 * DSU to optimize capturing (optional).
 * Time-based (`gen_move_with_time`) and complexity-based (`gen_move_with_complexity`) calculations.